 If you have broken dreams of a failed relationship, Never, Ever by All Saints can be one of the best songs about depression.
 The lead singer tells the story about she wants to improve and learn from what went wrong in the relationship.
 And that’s a healthy way to approach depression, failure, and sadness overall.
 However, you won’t have closure in all of your relationships.
 Sometimes, you have to find your own peace of mind on your own without the help of your ex.
 No one can take you out of the black hole, except you.

 Champagne problems talks about the challenge of a failed engagement.
 The song tells the story of a couple who weren’t on the same page.
 One person was ready to propose while the other person wanted to leave the relationship.
 Sometimes, we plan ahead for our future imagining us with a specific person and it all falls apart.
 We become embarrassed and saddened by this loss.
 But the hope of the song is that this person who gets rejected eventually does find love again but with someone new.

 Now that you’ve gotten some of the tears out of your system, it’s time to move to the next stage, rebuilding yourself back up.
+Rock bottom just means it’s building time.
+Like being a kid at Legoland, you can build yourself back up in any way you wish.
+Build a deep and wide enough foundation so you can grow as big as you dream.
 You can and will overcome your depression with time.
 In the meantime, here are some positive songs to listen to.
 You can also follow along to a guided meditation for depression to help you learn to better manage your wandering thoughts.